BdR76/CSVLint/readme.md

 ![Release version](https://img.shields.io/github/v/release/BdR76/CSVLint) ![GitHub all releases](https://img.shields.io/github/downloads/BdR76/CSVLint/total) ![GitHub latest release](https://img.shields.io/github/downloads/BdR76/CSVLint/latest/total)

-CSV Lint is a plug-in for [Notepad++](http://notepad-plus-plus.org/) which adds syntax highlighting to csv and fixed width data files to make them more readable.
+CSV Lint is a plug-in for [Notepad++](http://notepad-plus-plus.org/) which adds syntax highlighting to [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) (csv) and fixed width data files to make them more readable.
 It can also detect technical data errors and fix datetime and decimal formatting errors.

 Use CSV Lint for metadata discovery, technical data validation and reformatting on tabular data files.
 It is _not_ meant to be a replacement for spreadsheet programs like Excel or SPSS,